AnthonyEdvalson/Machina/README.md

  Global utilities are tools shared among multiple layers

 ## Events

 Events provide a simple tool to implement a publish-subscribe system.
 An event is an object that can be subscribed to.
 When subscribing, a callback function must be passed in.
 This function will then be called when the event is invoked.
+This functionality is not built into Python, so it has been added here

 ## Socket Communication (com)

-Python, C++

 Socket communications are how all nodes communicate.
 It provides a uniform mode of communication that ties together the entire application.
 Because of this, it needs to be flexible and easy to send and receive information.
 Com provides various tools to help with this process